jim245/cs386team1/Deliverables/UpdatedInception.md

 - Enemies (Don't care)

 ### Interview 3:
-**Summary**: The interviewee is a casual gamer who doesn't have a lot of experience with 2d sidescrollers.
+**Summary**: The interviewee is a casual gamer who doesn't have a lot of experience with 2d side-scrollers.
 The most important thing for them is to be able to get all the collectibles in the game.
 They would also be interested if the game has more story.

 **Interviewer**: Zach Trusso <br>